 Frequently Asked Questions

-- Can the Attorney General represent me or provide legal advice?
+- Can the Attorney General provide legal advice?

-The primary restriction placed upon the Arkansas Attorney General’s office by State law is that the Attorney General is prohibited from the private practice of law.
-Therefore, the Attorney General cannot provide legal advice.
+Because the primary restriction placed upon the Arkansas Attorney General’s office by State law is that the Attorney General is prohibited from the private practice of law, the Attorney General cannot provide legal advice.

 - Where do I go for assistance regarding child support?

 Unlike other attorneys general offices, the Arkansas Attorney General’s office does not handle issues relating to child support.
 Child support is handled by the Office of Child Support Enforcement, which may be reached by calling (501) 371-5349.

 - Are there resources for victims of crimes?